Fees and Funding

 Higher Education Full-Time Students Options for Payment of Fees

-The tuition fees for Northern Regional College Higher Education courses for 2019/2020 are £2,500 per annum.
+The tuition fees for Northern Regional College Higher Education courses for 2020/2021 are £2,500 per annum.
+These may be subject to change.

 The options for payment of these fees are detailed below.